-I love writing books, and not just because they became a source of income, but because they connected me with creative and imaginative people.
+I love writing books, not just because they became a source of income, but because they connected me with creative and imaginative people.

 How it all began.

 Ten years ago, in my small home town of Gibraltar, I had an ambition.
 I wanted to write a novel.
-A really bloody GOOD one!
+A really GOOD one!
 To be honest, I didn’t really know how, but I never let go of my ambition and once I started writing and learning, I never stopped.

 It was tough, because the small mediterranean enclave I lived in didn’t have a fiction-writing literary scene.
 It didn’t even have a writing group.
 So I decided to create one in an effort to meet people who were as passionate about the written word as I was, and hence, ‘Rock Writers’ was borne.

 I connected with great local writers, created author events and writing competitions in order to help others achieve their goals.
 I made meaningful connections, not only with aspiring writers but with best-selling novelists, publishers and editors in the UK.